The 21 greatest travel books of all time

-Literature has the power to transport us to faraway places, letting us experience exotic locales we’ve never been to, but would love to visit.
+Well-written literature transports us to and helps us experience faraway places that we’ve never been to but would love to visit.

 From the classics to more modern stories, there are plenty of travel books out there to feed your wanderlust.

-We’ve rounded up some of the best ones out there, written by authors who have travelled across America, Africa, Asia, and more.
+We’ve rounded up some of the best stories out there, written by authors who have travelled across America, Africa, Asia and more.

 A classic -- and probably one of the best-known travel stories of all time -- 'On the Road' chronicles the journey of Sal Paradise and Dean Moriarty, two 'beats' who head west from New York City across the country during the 1950s in search of fulfillment.